mm6/InternetOfThingsCourse/projects/project2/Project2_No_Photon2.md

 ### Part 3.
 Publishing Light Levels to MQTT

 1. Add an "MQTT OUT" node to the Node-RED palette.
-Configure the new node to publish to the topic "argonLightLevel".
+Configure the new node to publish to the topic "photon2LightLevel".
 The quality of service (QoS) is 0 and Mosquitto's port is 1883 running on localhost.
 The name of this Node is "To MQTT".

 2. Connect the "AddTimeAndDeviceID" node to the "To MQTT" node.
 Run mosquitto and deploy the flow.
 You should see events being published to mosquitto every 5 seconds or so.